The Perez Family

 The Perez Family is an American comedy film released in 1995 about a group of Cuban refugees in America who pretend to be a family.
 It stars Marisa Tomei, Alfred Molina, Anjelica Huston, Chazz Palminteri, and other well-known actors.
 It was based on the 1990 novel The Perez Family by Christine Bell.
 The film was directed by Mira Nair.

-The premise was that a group of unrelated people, who happened to share the last name "Pérez", realized they could more easily stay in America if they pretended to be family.
+The film is centered around a group of unrelated people who share the last name "Pérez" and who realize they could more easily stay in America if they pretend to be a family.
 Set in 1980 during the Mariel boatlift, the movie shows Juan Raúl Pérez (Alfred Molina), a former aristocrat and newly released political prisoner, seeking to return to his wife, now in America, after 20 years.
 Dottie Pérez (Marisa Tomei) is a former prostitute, who Juan meets.
 U.S. Immigration officials assume the two are married, because of the common last name.
 The potential for a real romantic relationship between the couple sets the basis for much of the rest of the film.